mcfrith/last-genotype/README.md

 `last-genotype` can also classify the reads by which (maternal or paternal) chromosome they are from.

+It works for any ploidy, or fractional genotypes (e.g. 10% A and 90% C at one site).

 # Install

 You need to have standard code-building tools (e.g. git & make).
 You